jg-digital-media/photos_api/README.md

 + Model factories are used to generate large amounts of dummy data to speed up development.
 + php artisan make:seeder PhotosTableSeeder
 + php artisan make:seeder OwnersTableSeeder
++ php artisan make:factory OwnerFactory
++ php artisan make:factory PhotoFactory

 ### Notes

-In a change to v8 of Laravel, Models now include use of hasFactory.  keeping this for now.
++ In a change to v8 of Laravel, Models now include use of hasFactory.  keeping this for now.

 ```php